user959/volksdep/README.md

 ## Introduction
-volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT.
+volksdep is an open-source toolbox for deploying and accelerating PyTorch, ONNX and TensorFlow models with TensorRT.

 ## Features
 - **Auto conversion and acceleration**\
-    volksdep can accelerate PyTorch, Onnx and Tensorflow models using TensorRT with only some few codes.
+    volksdep can accelerate PyTorch, ONNX and TensorFlow models using TensorRT with only some few codes.

 - **Benchmark of throughput, latency and metric**\